Oyster Harbour Catchment Group

 Funding Body: Commonwealth Government Urban Rivers and Catchments Program

 The project will rehabilitate and extend riparian vegetation along the King River (Warracoolyup) foreshore.
-Activities will control invasive plants and bank erosion and protect remnant vegetation through seed collection, propagation and revegetation with the aim of contributing to the conservation of the Rakali (Hydromys chrysogaster).
+Activities will control invasive plants and bank erosion and protect remnant vegetation through seed collection, propagation and revegetation with the aim of contributing to the conservation of the flagship species the Moytj, commonly known as Rakali (Hydromys chrysogaster).

 LEARN MORE